 Since the 1967 war relations have been good between Jordan and Israel across the Jordan Valley.
 In the 1990s the Oslo Accords gave Israel administration over most of the valley and placed about a quarter of Palestinian territory of the West Bank within the Jordan Valley.
 Over the years several Jewish settlements have been established in the Jordan Valley’s Israeli-administrated “Area C” while the Palestinian government controls all areas of the valley in “Area A.”

 Israel is reluctant to give up the Jordan Valley because of its vital water sources and its high ridges which offer a natural defensive barrier.
 If war were to break out between Israel and its neighbors to the east the Jordan Valley would be a vital defense line.
 Today there are border posts in the Jordan Valley into the Palestinian West Bank and the Allenby Bridge Border Crossing into Jordan.
-The valley’s beauty and historic landmarks makes it a popular destination for travelers.
+The valley’s beauty and historic landmarks make it a popular destination for travelers.